zerothphase/ai4sea_cv_challenge/README.md

 ```
 > **Note 1:**
 > If you already have a conda environment named `ai4sea`, edit the name in the first line of the `environment.yml`.
-> **Note 2:** This will install the pytorch build with the latest cudatoolkit version.
+> **Note 2:** Both steps above will install the pytorch build with the latest cudatoolkit version.
 If you need a lower CUDA XX build (e.g. CUDA 9.0), following the instructions from [Pytorch's Website](https://pytorch.org/get-started/locally/) to install the desired pytorch build.

 # Usage
 Make sure you have activated the conda environment and switch your working directory to this repository.
 During first run of either `test.py` or `train.py`, it will automatically download the train and test data into correct folders.